kellyxy98/alx-higher_level_programming/0x03-python-data_structures/README.md

-tasks on python data structures
+task on python data structures